SS Admiral (1907): Stationary entertainment venue

-In 1979 the United States Coast Guard condemned the hull of Admiral and prohibited her from plying the Mississippi.
-Facing an estimated in repairs to the aging boat, Streckfus Steamers sold her two years later for to Pittsburgh businessman John E. Connelly, who had plans to move it to his hometown, though they were never realized.
+In May 1979, weeks before its summer cruising season was set to begin, an inspection by the United States Coast Guard found weaknesses in the hull of Admiral and prohibited her from plying the Mississippi.
+That summer, the Admiral still operated by offering "shore parties" for visitors without leaving the dock.
+Facing an estimated in repairs to the aging boat, Streckfus Steamers sold her in 1981 for to Pittsburgh businessman John E. Connelly, who had plans to move it to his hometown, though they were never realized.
 Connelly sent Admiral to Kentucky for repairs.
 Later, he returned it to St. Louis and sold it for to a group of local investors, SS Admiral Partners.

 A subsidiary of Six Flags, Six Flags Admiral Corporation, acquired Admiral and became the new general partner of SS Admiral Partners.
 The new ownership group invested million in the latest renovation: million in private funds and million from a federal grant.
 The fourth and fifth decks were converted to enclosed facilities.
 The ship was painted silver.
 A theater was added to the complex, along with a stationary multi-level docking facility.
 Several restaurants and a sports bar were located in the retired ship.
 The partnership decided not to undergo the expense of a dry dock inspection, but later replaced structural deficiencies.
 This, together with faulty construction and problems with labor, resulted in final capital costs of million, or million over the original estimate.

-Admiral opened as an entertainment center in 1987, featuring several music venues, a restaurant, and the "Birdland Theater," a set of 14 animated, mechanical birds which played music.
-The venture missed a payment on its electricity bill in November of that year.
-The group subscribed former owner Connelly as an investor; less than a year later, however, the partnership was losing per month and defaulted on million in loan payments.
+Hellmuth, Obata & Kassabaum was the architect on the project.
+Construction began in late 1984, with the general contractor, Fleischer-Seeger Construction, giving a deadline for completion of February 28, 1986.
+Fleischer-Seeger executives later admitted that the company had never had any intention of completing the work this quickly, that no work schedule matching that date was ever drawn up, and that the deadline was invented solely "to satisfy the lenders".
+Fleischer-Seeger was removed from the project in February 1986 and replaced by J.S.
+Alberici Construction Company.